How to Form an LLC in Arizona

 Why Start an Arizona LLC?

-An Arizona LLC allows individuals or entities to operate business in Arizona while enjoying flexibility, liability protection, and personal asset protection.
+An Arizona LLC allows individuals or entities to do business in Arizona while enjoying flexibility, liability protection, and personal asset protection.
 LLCs are relatively inexpensive to start in Arizona and by default do not pay corporate taxes at the state or federal level.

 To register your LLC, you’ll need to appoint a registered agent, file your LLC’s Articles of Organization with the Arizona Corporation Commission, and publish a notice of formation in a local newspaper within 60 days of having your Articles approved by the state.